mboehm21/ansible-switch-setup/README.md

 # ansible-switch-setup

-This respository contains Ansible roles and playbook examples to manage the VLANs in multiple layer 2 domains consisting of Cisco IOS and NXOS switches.
+This collection contains Ansible roles and playbook examples to manage the VLANs in multiple layer 2 domains consisting of Cisco IOS and NXOS switches.
 It has been created and tested under Ansible 2.10.2.

 ## Inventory